-The FRCR 2B viva is one of the three parts of the FRCR 2B final exam which is required by the Royal College of Radiologists (RCR) to complete training in radiology in the UK.
+The FRCR 2B viva is one of the three components of the part 2B of the FRCR examination.
+Part 2B is the final of three parts.
+Passing the FRCR exam is required by the Royal College of Radiologists (RCR) to complete training in clinical radiology in the UK.

 It by far the most worried-about exam and comprises 2 vivas of 30 minutes each.
 Each viva is taken with 2 examiners who each present cases for 15 minutes.